phudinh153/DSA-ASIGNMENT-1/README.md

 phudinh153/phudinh153 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+Remember to delete number 1 in the names of 2 files: Cache1.h and Cache1.cpp